nekrasov-d/digital-filters/README.md

 that if it doesn't fail with message, it means that RTL design should work (it is strictly necessary to run testbench simulation anyway).

+These does't have any specific FPGA resourse necessary/desirible (like DSP48 blocks), so it could be used for ASICs as well (though in this case it would reqire much much more thorough verification then just seeing NMSE for some cases)

 So what are these observatons?
 I used to run scipy.iirfilter() with different parameters and found out that most of the coefficients actually has fixed values, or at least fixed range values.
 Here is the typical output (formatted):